Valentin-Kaiser/backup/README.md

 - `RESTIC_SOURCE`: The source directory to backup.
 Default: `/source`
 - `RESTIC_REPOSITORY`: The backup repository.
 Default local directory: `/backup`
 - `RESTIC_PASSWORD_FILE`: The password file for the restic repository.
 Default: `/run/secrets/backup_password`
 - `RESTIC_BACKUP_ARGS`: The arguments for the backup command.
-Default: `--exclude-caches --exclude-if-present=.nobackup --exclude-if-present=.backupignore --exclude-file=/.backupignore`
+Default: `--exclude-caches --exclude-if-present=.nobackup --exclude-file=/.backupignore`
 - `RESTIC_FORGET_ARGS`: The arguments for the forget command.
 Default: `--prune --keep-daily 7 --keep-weekly 4 --keep-monthly 6`
 - `RESTIC_COMMPRESSION`: The compression algorithm to use.
 Default: `auto`